suleymanarslan/notebook/quotes.md

 * [Quran](#quran)

 ### English
+> And once the storm is over, you won’t remember how you made it through, how you managed to survive.
+You won’t even be sure, whether the storm is really over.
+But one thing is certain.
+When you come out of the storm, you won’t be the same person who walked in.
+That’s what this storm’s all about.
+— Haruki Murakami

 > You worked, you learnt team work, cooperation, and unity, and struggle, and then you became independent — [2pac](https://www.youtube.com/watch?v=GL-ZoNhUFmc)